-Uta listened intently.
+Uta bent his head slightly and listened.

-He was tall enough to see over others to where the dead bubinzwana lay on the hard-packed dirt.
-And also to where Eku stood, close by.

-Uta watched both until Kaleni finished talking.
+Tall enough to see over everyone to the open area, Uta eyed the dead bubinzwana where it lay on the hard-packed dirt, with Eku standing just behind until Kaleni finished talking.

-His response was only a grave nod.
+Uta's response was a grave nod.

-Kaleni left Uta to stand with Yat and Dokuk, pressed together, arms around each other, at the front row of the ring of people that had formed around the dead body.
+Kaleni left Uta to stand with Yat and Dokuk, pressed together, arms around each other, part of the huge circle of people that had formed around the dead body.